dzzy/QubesAIRouter/README.md

   - Expose logs and config files as structured input.
   - Parse and store historical context.
 - Automate prompt-based analysis and anomaly detection.
-- Possibly deploy:
-  - A vector database (like Qdrant or Weaviate) for historical log embeddings.
+- Deploy a vector database (like Qdrant or Weaviate) for historical log embeddings.
   **Note:** Logs and relevant network data are only exposed to the MCP server through the `sys-dev` VM.
 There is no direct log file sharing or pushing of logs from the service VMs (such as DHCP, DNS, VPN, firewall) to the MCP server.
 This design ensures that all log access is mediated and controlled via `sys-dev` APIs, maintaining strict security boundaries and minimizing attack surface.

 ## 🧩 Possible Tooling Choices